-This Tuna Salad Recipe is a winner!
-It is loaded with creamy avocado, crisp green apples and crunchy almonds.
-The combination of flavors and textures makes this completely irresistible!
+This Tuna Salad Recipe is a winner and it doesn’t get any easier!
+It is loaded, with flaky tuna, creamy avocado, crisp green apples, and crunchy almonds – the combination of flavors and textures makes this Tuna Salad completely irresistible!

 This post may contain affiliate links.
 Read my disclosure policy.

-This is hands down the best tuna salad I’ve tried.
-Fresh, loaded, and delicious; in an “I can’t stop eating it” kind of way.
+This is hands down the best tuna salad recipe I’ve tried.
+My sister Anna was the genius behind this recipe and called me to share.
+I rushed to her house for a taste…and that taste turned into an entire bowl.
+This salad is fresh, loaded, and delicious; in an “I can’t stop eating it” kind of way.

-2. Drain ‘yer tuna.
+- Drain the tuna.
 I open the lid then press it down firmly over the tuna to drain off as much water as my gigantic muscles (not) can squeeze out.
 If your tuna is too wet, your salad will be wet = no.

-3. Combine all ‘dem ingredients in a large mixing bowl and add a pinch ‘o ‘da black peppa and 1/2 tsp lemon juice, or to taste.
+- Combine everything in a large mixing bowl and add a pinch of black pepper and lemon juice to taste.